tomconte/tomconte.github.io/_posts/2017-01-19-deploy-ethereum-smart-contract-using-client-signature.md

 var privateKey = new Buffer('088c110b6861b6c6c57461370d661301b29a7570d59cb83c6b4f19ec4b47f642', 'hex')
 ```

-Now we will connect to our remote node:
+Then connect to our remote node:

 ``` javascript
 const web3 = new Web3(new Web3.providers.HttpProvider("http://tcoexownf.westeurope.cloudapp.azure.com:8545"));
 ```

-And now we can compile our code as usual, and retrieve the contract data:
+Now we can compile our code as usual, and retrieve the contract data:

 ``` javascript
 // Compile the source code